 It is important to first get a good idea of your study area by drawing a map of it.

-Draw a map of your study area in the box provided and include the different nature features such as the grass, trees and man made features such as a car park and paths.
+Draw a map of your study area in the box provided, and include the different nature features such as the grass, trees and manmade features such as a car park, path and monument.